aloktripathi-lilly/onboarding-alok-ops/README.md

 5. Create your first application.
 6. Commit the changes and push the application to the repository.

-Follow this directory stracture
+Follow this directory structure.

 .github/
    workflows/
       python-app.yml
 Dockerfile